Visiting Greece: My Best Tips for Enjoying an Artsy Trip

 Greece is a large country that includes many, many islands.
 To get around, you can either rent a car or choose a combination of tours, private transfers, and buses for the mainland, and ferries or flying for the islands.

 On my recent trip to Greece, I chose not to rent a car, and I’m very glad I made that decision.
-While the highways are relatively traffic free and apeared easy to drive, the smaller, more scenic roads looked pretty danged treacherous to me.
+While the highways are relatively traffic free and appeared easy to drive, the smaller, more scenic roads looked pretty danged treacherous to me.
 Many times during the trip I commented how pleased I was that I hadn’t rented a car, particularly on the islands where just about every road is narrow and some hug the sides of cliffs a bit too precipitously for my comfort.
 Traveling in a bus or car driven by someone else was hair raising enough.

 When I add up the cost of private transfers, buses, day tours, and ferry fares, I’m pretty sure the total cost isn’t that much more (and may even be less) then renting a car for the duration of the trip.
 Factor in parking, insurance, gas (expensive in Greece as elsewhere in Europe), and not to mention stress, and I’m pretty sure I got the better end of the bargain.